Transfer of title

 What sanctions may the port state control inspector impose?

-The following sanctions may be imposed:
+The sanctions that may be imposed for substandard vessels are:

 What is the appeal process against detention orders or fines?